jupyter/roadmap/migration-to-python-3-only.md

 `ipykernel`, `traitlets` and `ipython_genutils`.

-We propose that the next major version cycle (5.x) of IPython be the last version to support Python 2.
+We propose that the next major version cycle (5.x) of IPython be the last major version branch to support Python 2.
 As Python 2 is supported by the CPython core team until 2020, we propose to make the 5.x major cycle a Long Term Support version:

   - For the 18 months following the release of IPython 5.0, the core team will